Joost Zwagerman: Work

 Zwagerman made his debut with the novel De houdgreep in 1986.
 His second novel, Gimmick!
 (1989), was adapted as a play, and reached a much wider audience.
-He wrote his third book, Vals licht, in 1991 was short listed for the AKO Literatuurprijs.
+He wrote his third book, Vals licht, in 1991 and it was short listed for the AKO Literatuurprijs.
 Vals Licht was the basis for a movie by Theo van Gogh (1993).

 More novels followed, including Chaos en Rumoer, Zes Sterren and De buitenvrouw.

 Zwagerman's work has been translated into twelve languages, including German, French and Japanese.

 Besides books, Zwagerman also published poetry and essays.
 His first collection of poems was published in 1987 Langs de doofpot.
 The Awater poetry prize was awarded for his most recent collection Roeshoofd hemelt, which was reprinted four times.

 Among his essay works are the Pornotheek Arcadië (2001) and Het vijfde seizoen (2003).

-Zwagerman was also active as a columnist for the Dutch newspapers, previously for the de Volkskrant (1998–2002) and since 2001 for NRC Handelsblad.
+Zwagerman was also active as a columnist for Dutch newspapers, previously for de Volkskrant (1998–2002) and since 2001 for NRC Handelsblad.
 Additionally he was the host of a Dutch television programme (Zomergasten) and appeared in theater with the Dutch writer Ronald Giphart.